Hampton Slukynsky

-Hampton Slukynsky (born July 2, 2005) is an American college ice hockey goaltender for Western Michigan University of the National Collegiate Athletic Association (NCAA).
+Hampton Slukynsky (born July 2, 2005) is an American professional ice hockey goaltender playing for the Ontario Reign of the AHL while under contract to the Los Angeles Kings of the NHL.

 Playing career

-Slukynsky played high school hockey at Warroad High School, posting a stellar 54-5-2 record, and taking his team to the state championship in his junior and senior year.
+Slukynsky played high school hockey at Warroad High School, posting a stellar 54-5-2 record, a 1.47 goals against average, a .933 save percentage, and 16 shutouts, as well as taking his team to the state championship in his junior and senior year.

-After graduating from high school, Slukynsky was drafted in the fourth round, 118th overall, by the Los Angeles Kings in the 2023 NHL entry draft.
+After graduating from high school, Slukynsky was drafted in the fourth round, along a 118th overall, by the Los Angeles Kings in the 2023 NHL entry draft.

 Junior

 Slukynsky played junior ice hockey for the Fargo Force of the United States Hockey League (USHL).
-During the 2023–24 season, he appeared in 33 games, and posted a 28–3–0 record, with a 1.86 goals against average (GAA) and a .923 save percentage during the regular season.
+During the 2023–24 season, he appeared in 33 games, and posted a 28–3–0 record, with a 1.86 goals against average (GAA), a .923 save percentage, and 5 shutouts during the regular season.
 During the playoffs, he posted a 9–3–0 with a 1.96 GAA and .931 save percentage and helped the Force win the Clark Cup.
 He led the league in all the major statistics, including, wins, shutouts, goals against average and save percentage.
 Following an outstanding season he was named to the All-USHL First team, and both the USHL Goaltender of the Year and Dave Peterson Goalie of the Year.